Matt Canavan: Black Lives Matter

 In October 2020, he shared a picture on Facebook and Twitter that showed a vehicle with a sticker that stated "Black Coal Matters" on it, intended as a parody of the American social movement Black Lives Matter.
-This was posted in the wake of major racial tension following the murder of George Floyd, and Canavan was met with heavy backlash on social media.
+This was posted in the wake of major racial tension following the murder of George Floyd, and Canavan was met with backlash on social media.
 He later defended the post as a "joke", and declared that the Black Lives Matter movement deserves "ridicule".

-Woke
+Comments on the Wiggles

 In August 2021, Canavan received widespread criticism when he took issue with the announcement that the children's entertainment group the Wiggles had recruited a further four members, who were ethnically diverse, a move he perceived as "woke", saying in an interview with The Australian newspaper: "The Wiggles are free to do what they like.
 It was nice while it lasted.
 But you go woke, you go broke."
-His comments were perceived by some as racially insensitive.

-Covid
+Gender

+Canavan said that Australia should copy a 2025 executive order signed by Donald Trump which stated that the United States federal government will only recognize two genders, male and female.

+COVID-19 pandemic

-In November 2021, Canavan was one of five Coalition senators who crossed the floor to vote for Pauline Hanson's proposed COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, which would have prevented people who willingly refused the COVID-19 vaccine from being subject to any kind of mandate or consequence.
+In November 2021, Canavan was one of five Coalition senators who crossed the floor to vote for Pauline Hanson's proposed COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, which would have prevented people who willingly refused the COVID-19 vaccine from being subject to any kind of mandate or consequences.

 His support of the bill drew criticism and accusations of being anti-vaccine.
 Canavan called for the rollout of the AstraZeneca vaccine to be halted, contrary to the policy of his own government and views of his colleagues.
 In September 2023, Canavan promoted a conspiracy theory that COVID-19 vaccination increases the risk of stillbirths, citing Leading Report, an American website known for promoting misinformation.

-Gender

-In January 2025, Canavan said that Australia should copy an executive order signed by Donald Trump which stated that the United States federal government will only recognize two genders, male and female.